 - The student’s registration in PASI usually includes one of the following special education codes at the time of school completion: 41, 43, 44, 52.

-For further information regarding student eligibility for the certificate, contact Learner Services.
+For further information regarding student eligibility for the certificate, contact Learner Supports.
 For contact information, see Appendix 1.

-In order for students who have achieved a Certificate of School Completion to receive their certificate at the end of their last school year, please submit nominations into PASI after March 31.
-If a student requires a certificate earlier, contact [email protected].
+In order for students who have achieved a Certificate of School Completion to receive their certificate at the end of their last school year, submit nominations into PASI after March 31.
+If a student requires a certificate earlier, email [email protected].